mouxdesign/bitcoinresearch/_posts/2024-07-01-designing-a-home-studio-that-reflects-your-lifestyle-and-boosts-productivity.md

 Activists worldwide face a dangerous balancing act – they need to reach massive audiences while keeping themselves and their networks safe.
 This research reveals the stark reality of their daily struggle with inadequate tools that force them to choose between impact, reach and security.

 ### What we found
 Through interviews with 11 activists across four continents, we discovered that current communication and financial tools are failing those who need them most.
-Nearly half (5/11) have already had their accounts hacked or spied on, yet they're forced to use mainstream platforms like WhatsApp, Signal, and Twitter because that's where their audiences are.
+Nearly half have already had their accounts hacked or spied on, yet they're forced to use mainstream platforms like WhatsApp, Signal, and Twitter because that's where their audiences are.
 The risk is real – for many, having their messages intercepted could mean prison or death.

 ### Communication reality
+Activists primarily communicate with two groups:
+1. The general public
+2. Fellow activists

-Activists primarily communicate with two groups: the general public (9/11) and fellow activists (6/11).
-They're using multiple platforms out of necessity, not preference.
+They're using multiple platforms to communicate with these two groups, they use these out of necessity, not preference.
 While they appreciate the convenience and widespread adoption of current tools, they desperately want better privacy, non-KYC solutions, and offline communication methods.
-Most (6/11) are using VPNs, showing they're proactively trying to protect themselves with whatever tools they have.
+Most are using VPNs, showing they're proactively trying to protect their privacy with whatever tools they have.

 ### Financial struggles
 The traditional banking system is actively pushing activists out.
-Of those who answered, nearly half (4/9) have had accounts frozen or closed, with others threatened or completely cut off from personal banking.
+Of those who answered, nearly half have had accounts frozen or closed, with others threatened or completely cut off from personal banking.
 They're managing money with basic tools – handwritten notes, Excel sheets, and bank emails – because professional systems aren't accessible or safe for them.
-Most still rely on regular banks (8/9) with only a few experimenting with Bitcoin (2/9).
+Most still rely on regular banks with only a few experimenting with bitcoin.

-### The Bitcoin Gap
+### The bitcoin Gap
-While some activists see Bitcoin as potentially life-saving – one said "Bitcoin was a lifeline when I got out of Burma" – there's a massive knowledge and usability gap.
-Understanding ranges from very high (44%) to practically none, and half of those interested lack confidence to actually use it.
-Many don't know how to convert Bitcoin back to regular money, creating a significant practical barrier.
+While some activists see bitcoin as potentially life-saving – one said "Bitcoin was a lifeline when I got out of Burma" – there's a massive knowledge and usability gap.

+Understanding pf bitcoin ranges from very high to practically none, and half of those interested lack confidence to actually use it.
+Many don't know how to convert bitcoin back to regular money, creating a significant practical barrier.

-### Bottom Line
+### Bottom line
-Activists need tools that combine the reach of mainstream platforms with the security of military-grade privacy systems.
+Activists need tools that combine the reach of mainstream platforms with the secruity of something that is highly secure and private.
 They need financial tools that work when traditional systems fail them.
 The current landscape forces them into impossible choices between effectiveness and safety – and the development community has a real opportunity to build solutions that could literally save lives while empowering those fighting for a better world.

 > "quote here."

 ## Why we conducted this research
 It’s a tough time for people speaking out.
 Activists around the world face big problems – from being blocked online to having trouble getting money.
-We wanted to understand what they really need so we can have insight into what tools they really need.
+We wanted to understand what they struggle with and use on a daily basis.
 With this insight we can then share it with the developer community so that together we can truly support those fighting for a better world.

 The research initiative aimed to understand two main areas:

 ### 1. Communication
 We wanted to understand how they currently communicate, who they communicate with the most, as well as their fears.
-Using this insight we can then share this with the development community so that they might understand what tools could be built or which already exist that could support the communication needs of activists.

 ### 2. Financial transacting
 We wanted to understand their financial transaction needs.
 How do they transact right now, what are they struggling with and what are their needs?

 ## How we did it
 Between May 26th and 28th, 2025, we talked to 11 activists from all over – Africa, Asia, Europe, and North America.
-Many of them are doing important work like standing up for human rights, teaching about Bitcoin, making videos, and reporting on what’s happening on the ground so that they can make their fellow humans aware of the injustice going on on the ground.
+Many of them are doing important work like standing up for human rights, teaching about bitcoin, making videos, and reporting on what’s happening on the ground so that they can make their fellow humans aware of the injustice going on on the ground.
 We made sure to keep their names private so they could talk freely.
 5 of the people we spoke with were Freedom Fellows with the Human Rights Foundation.

 The below data reflects a combination of in person interviews as well as questionnaires.
 Both the interviews and questionnaires contained the same question structure.
-We aimed to understand the communication and financial needs of activists.

 The below information will now dive into those two areas and share their user needs.
 It should be noted that: